.45 ACP: Design and history

 The cartridge was designed by John Browning for Colt, but the most influential person in selecting the cartridge was Army ordnance member General John T. Thompson.
 After the poor performance of the Army's .38 Long Colt pistols evidenced during the Philippine–American War (1899–1902), Thompson insisted on a more capable pistol cartridge.

 Military cartridges

 U.S. military

 The "T" (trials) designation was used for the experimental version of a cartridge and "M" (model) is used for the accepted and standardized version.

 It came in either 24-round revolver ammo cartons, containing eight 3-round "half-moon" clips (1917-1945), pre-war 20-round cartons (1911-1942), or wartime 50-round cartons (1942–present).
-The M12 and M15 shotshell rounds were packed in 20-round cartons sealed in foil-lined paper.
+The M12 and M15 shotshell rounds were packed in 20-round cartons sealed in heat-sealed foil-lined Kraft paper.